hkaraveli/AB-Testing-Project/README.md

 - `tips`: Contains restaurant bills, tips, and customer information.
 - `titanic`: Passenger survival data from the Titanic disaster.
 - `diabetes.csv`: Information on diabetic and non-diabetic patients.

+## 📊 Results & Findings
+- Maximum Bidding resulted in a **higher average conversion rate**.
+- Statistical tests showed **no significant difference** between groups. (p > 0.05)
+- Further experiments with a larger dataset are needed for stronger conclusions.

 ## 🚀 How to Run
 ### 1. Clone the repository: